How to Read the AMBOSS Step 2 CK Self-Assessment Score Report

 Your score report includes your relative strengths and weaknesses based on your performance in the self-assessment.
 These are broken down by discipline and system.
 They include a percentage that represents how often each item appears on the exam and shows how you performed in each area.

-Your performance results are categorized by “Lower,” “Same,” and “Higher,” which is the same format that appears on the actual USMLE score report.
+Your performance results represent the relative coverage of a given content area on the exam.
 These results are based on your overall performance in the self-assessment.
 The areas you performed best in will be reflected in the ‘Higher’ section while the areas you performed least well in will be in the ‘Lower’ section.

-*Didn’t complete the self-assessment?
-You’ll still get a mini report
+Didn’t complete the self-assessment?
+You’ll still get a performance analysis

 If you did not complete the full self-assessment, you’ll still receive a personalized report.
 This report is based on the number of questions you answered and the results of those questions.